PsuAstro528/Spring2019-website-src/content/lessons/week1/course_overview.md

 - Practice fundamentals on a small scalle
     + Lab/homework exercises
     + Make lots of mistakes quickly & learn from them
-    + Make good habits rouine
+    + Make good habits routine
 - Transfer skills into real work environment
     + Class project
     + Apply new skills to your research